warmstar13/Python_first/README.md

 # Python learning

-My first goal will be to fully explore the book "Python crash course, 3rd edition"
+My first goal will be to fully explore the book "Python crash course, 3rd edition" Maybe in future create useful todo for myself

 # TODO List